MiguelAnhalt/machine_learning_ai_seminar_task_6/README.md

    ```

 The script will:
-- Process all JPG/JPEG images in the input directory
+- Process all JPG/JPEG images in each category directory
 - Generate edge-detected versions of the images
-- Save the processed images in the `data/my_data/edge_detected/test/cups/` directory
+- Save the processed images in their respective category folders under `data/my_data/edge_detected/test/`
+- Display visualizations of:
-- Display visualizations of the original and processed images
+  - Original and edge-detected images for each category
+  - Various thresholding techniques applied to sample images from each category

 ## Dependencies